Clyde Valley Woodlands National Nature Reserve: Nethan Gorge

 The Nethan Gorge portion of the NNR consists of two sites on the River Nethan that are managed by the Scottish Wildlife Trust.
 A path links the two reserves, following a route past Craignethan Castle.

 Upper Nethan Gorge, located near the village of Blackwood, contains an area of ancient woodland, in which ash and elm woodland grows on steep slopes above the River Nethan.
 The lower, wetter parts of the woodland host alderwoods, which are not common in South Lanarkshire.
 Plants such as broadleaved helleborine, wood melick and meadow saxifrage, all of which are locally uncommon, can be seen.
 Bird species present include great spotted woodpeckers and buzzards.

 Lower Nethan Gorge, located near the village of Crossford, is a semi-natural woodland consisting chiefly of elm, ash and oak trees.
 The site is particularly noted for a number of uncommon beetles including the nationally scarce species Cerylon fagi, Tetratoma ancora and Ptinomorphus imperialis.
-Other notable animals found here include green woodpeckers, otters and badgers.
+Other notable animals found here include European green woodpeckers, Eurasian otters and badgers.